-The SAML functionality in IG is based on the AM Fedlet, which is detailed in SAML v2.0 Guide › Implementing SAML v2.0 Service Providers Using the Fedlet.
+The SAML functionality in IG is based on the AM Fedlet, which is detailed in Implementing SAML v2.0 Service Providers by Using Fedlets.
 As a result, IG needs the following files in the $HOME/.openig/SAML directory in order for SAML2 federation to work:

 The third-party IdP will have shared the standard metadata with you (equates to the idp.xml file), but you will need to create the extended metadata for the IdP plus the other files, as detailed in the following section.
 The extended metadata includes the extra configuration details such as signing, encryption and plugins.